Media Query 2+

 Each media feature expression must be enclosed in parentheses.

-| Type | Description | Units Required for Query | Supported Units |
+| Type | Description | Unit Required for Query | Supported Units |

 |---|---|---|---|

-| height3+ | Defines the height of the visible area of the page on the output device | No | dp |
+| height3+ | Defines the visible page area height on the output device. | No | dp |

-| min-height3+ | Defines the minimum height of the visible area of the page on the output device | No | dp |
+| min-height3+ | Defines the minimum visible page area height on the output device. | No | dp |

-| max-height3+ | Defines the maximum height of the visible area of the page on the output device | No | dp |
+| max-height3+ | Defines the maximum visible page area height on the output device. | No | dp |

-| width3+ | Defines the width of the visible area of the page on the output device | No | dp |
+| width3+ | Defines the visible page area width on the output device. | No | dp |

-| min-width3+ | Defines the minimum width of the visible area of the page on the output device | No | dp |
+| min-width3+ | Defines the minimum visible page area width on the output device. | No | dp |

-| max-width3+ | Defines the maximum width of the visible area of the page on the output device | No | dp |
+| max-width3+ | Defines the maximum visible page area width on the output device. | No | dp |

-| aspect-ratio3+ | Defines the aspect ratio of the visible area of the page on the output device.
-The ratio value should be in the format of x/y, e.g., 1/2 | No | None |
+| aspect-ratio3+ | Defines the aspect ratio of the visible page area on the output device.
+The ratio value should be in the format of x/y, e.g., 1/2. | No | None |

-| min-aspect-ratio3+ | Defines the minimum aspect ratio of the visible area of the page on the output device.
-The parameter requirements are the same as above | No | None |
+| min-aspect-ratio3+ | Defines the minimum aspect ratio of the visible page area on the output device.
+The parameter requirements are the same as above. | No | None |

-| max-aspect-ratio3+ | Defines the maximum aspect ratio of the visible area of the page on the output device.
-The parameter requirements are the same as above | No | None |
+| max-aspect-ratio3+ | Defines the maximum aspect ratio of the visible page area on the output device.
+The parameter requirements are the same as above. | No | None |

-| device-type3+ | The optional values for device-type are: watch, band, smartspeaker.
-The default value is watch | No | None |
+| device-type3+ | Possible values for device-type are: watch, band, smartspeaker.
+Default value: watch. | No | None |

 | shape2+ | Screen shape.
-Optional values: circle, rect, pill-shaped3+ | No | None |
+Possible values: circle, rect, pill-shaped3+. | No | None |

 # Notes